Guide to Cooking in Motorhome Kitchens

 When it’s time to wash up, expect to have a brush, cloth and kitchen towel on board.
 Dish washing liquid may not be included, so make sure to check before you get groceries.
 In a standard rental, you’ll have a sink with a drain tray, much like at home.
 Because bench space is more limited in a premium motorhome, you won't find a drain tray, so use a tea towel to place your washed items on the bench.
 Anything that goes down the drain will sit in the waste water tank and decompose over time, creating an unpleasant smell, so make sure you put food scraps in the rubbish rather than in the drain.

-If you notice an unpleasant odour from the drain, you can tip a can of Coca Cola down the sink to neutralise the smell.
+If you notice an unpleasant odour from the drain, you can tip a can of Coca-Cola down the sink to neutralise the smell.

 Unlike at home, the fresh water supply in a motorhome is very limited.
 It pays to be careful with how much water you are using when washing and rinsing dishes in order to make your water supply last a little longer.
 Check the freshwater and wastewater tank levels regularly so you can refill with fresh water before you run out.